 A few weeks ago I showed you my Lush inspired Herbal Cleanser.
-It has given me ideas for a few other products which will fall into the category of what I gave coined The Cleansing Putty.
+It has given me ideas for a few other products which will fall into the category of what I gave coined The Cleansing Putty or Cleansing Putties.
 After I made the Herbal Cleanser I discovered coconut vinegar at the local independent supermarket.
 I also found some maize flour and polenta and thought I might try my hand at making face and body scrubs using these ingredients.

 So, in this scrub I made a solid paste of maize flour, kaolin clay, kewra water, glycerin, coconut vinegar and coconut essence for a coconut scent.
 I rolled the putty in generous amounts of cocoa powder.